PSA Testing Declining

 There is now a new effort to stop testing all men over the age of 70, so our environment is actually getting worse.

 - Terry Kungel

-Two new videos that feature several of the cancer support centers in Maine have recently been produced by the Maine Coalition to Fight Prostate Cancer (MCFPC) in cooperation with Time Warner Cable of Maine.
+Two videos that feature several of the cancer support centers in Maine have recently been produced by the Maine Coalition to Fight Prostate Cancer (MCFPC) in cooperation with Time Warner Cable of Maine.
 All of the MCFPD videos may be viewed here on our website.

-The first video "Cancer and Your Life - Cancer Support Centers in Maine" was recorded in May 2015 and hosted by Michael Jones Board Advisor to MCFPC.
+The first video "Cancer and Your Life - Cancer Support Centers in Maine" was hosted by Michael Jones Board Advisor to MCFPC.
 In this video, we learn more about some of the wonderful support services that exist in Maine to help those on their cancer journey.
 Guests include Mary Dempsey, Assistant Director of the Patrick Dempsey Center of Hope and Healing in Lewiston, ME., Mark Smith, educator, who continues to deal with prostate cancer and Michael Reisman, the Executive Director for the Beth C. Wright Cancer Resource Center in Ellsworth, ME.